sasjs/angular-seed-app/README.md

 ## Backend Services

-Creating services in SAS 9, Viya or SASjs Server can be done entirely in SAS Studio using the code below.
+Normally services would be compiled and deployed using the [SASjs CLI](https://cli.sasjs.io), however for speedy setup you can simply run the following code in Studio:

 ```
-%let appLoc=/Public/app/angular;  /* Metadata or Viya root folder */
+%let appLoc=/Public/app/angular;  /* Root folder in Metadata or Drive */
 filename mc url "https://raw.githubusercontent.com/sasjs/core/main/all.sas";
 %inc mc;  /* download and compile macro core library */
 filename ft15f001 temp;